 Proposal Votes Required Voting Options Impact of "Withhold" or "Abstain" Votes Broker Discretionary Voting Allowed Proposal No. 1: Election of Directors The plurality of the votes cast.
-This means that the three nominees receiving the "FOR ALL" "WITHHOLD ALL" None(1) No(2) Directors highest number of affirmative "FOR" "FOR ALL EXCEPT" votes will be elected as Class I directors.
-Proposal No. 2: The affirmative vote of the holders of a "FOR" None(4) Yes(5) Ratification, by simple majority of our ordinary shares "AGAINST" Ordinary Resolution, of present in person or by proxy and voting at "ABSTAIN" the Appointment of Our the Annual Meeting.(3) Independent Registered Public Accounting Firm
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II directors.
+"FOR ALL" "WITHHOLD ALL" "FOR ALL EXCEPT" None(1) No(2) Proposal No. 2: Ratification, by Ordinary Resolution, of the Appointment of Our Independent Registered Public Accounting Firm The affirmative vote of the holders of a simple majority of our ordinary shares present in person, by remote communication, or by proxy and voting at the Annual Meeting.(3) "FOR" "AGAINST" "ABSTAIN" None(4) Yes(5)

-- (1) Votes that are "withheld" will have the same effect as an abstention and will not count as a vote "FOR" or "AGAINST" a director, because directors are elected by plurality voting. - (2) As this proposal is not considered a discretionary matter, brokers lack authority to exercise their discretion to vote uninstructed shares on this proposal. - (3) For Proposal No. 2, this assumes voting is conducted by way of a poll and not a show of hands. - (4) A vote marked as an "Abstention" is not considered a vote cast and will, therefore, not affect the outcome of this proposal. - (5) As this proposal is considered a discretionary matter, brokers are permitted to exercise their discretion to vote uninstructed shares on this proposal
+- (1) Votes that are "withheld" will have the same effect as an abstention and will not count as a vote "FOR" or "AGAINST" a director, because directors are elected by plurality voting. - (2) As this proposal is not considered a discretionary matter, brokers lack authority to exercise their discretion to vote uninstructed shares on this proposal. - (3) For Proposal No. 2, this assumes voting is conducted by way of a poll and not a show of hands. - (4) A vote marked as an "Abstention" is not considered a vote cast and will, therefore, not affect the outcome of this proposal. - (5) As this proposal is considered a discretionary matter, brokers are permitted to exercise their discretion to vote uninstructed shares on this proposal.
+We do not expect any broker non-votes on this proposal.